 The Legacy of Horace Eric Bounds (8/1/1928 – 8/13/2019)

-To send flowers in memory of Horace Eric Bounds, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Horace Eric Bounds, please visit our Heartfelt Sympathies Store.

 Horace passed away on August 13, 2019 at the age of 91.
 He passed comfortably, peacefully and unexpectedly in his home, with family in the home.